 Totally emptying the breasts when manually expressing your milk – by hand expression – will usually take about 20 – 30 minutes.
 Figuring out how to hand express is a learned skill, but one that is very valuable as you navigate your breast milk feeding journey.
 With a little practice, you’ll soon be able to hand express whenever and wherever a situation may arise when it’s necessary.
+It may also be helpful to keep a copy of current breast milk storage guidelines in English or Spanish (and a few breast milk storage bags) on hand as a reminder when to refrigerate or freeze your expressed milk, so none of that precious liquid gold goes to waste.
 We see your dedication, mama - you’re doing a great job continuing to provide breast milk for your little one!

 1. Lawrence RA and Lawrence RM.
 (2016) Breastfeeding: A guide for the medical profession.
 (8th edition), Philadelphia: Elsevier. pp. 792-793.